-Back when we were planning for the heat of the summer, we looked at how trees and bushes can provide good shelter for chickens in their run.
 If they're fruit trees or berry bushes, so much the better - instant food supplements for your flock!

 September is a good time to begin planning to buy some.
 Planting times will depend on where you live - in Italy, where I live, the end of September and into October is the right time so that roots can develop during the winter and the trees will be established by Spring.